Gerald-Simpson/shop/README.md

 Here's what I've got planned next for the project:

 - Create a shop name and logo, and update the site style to match. - Complete
+- Convert project to typescript. - Complete
+- Spend more time on the frontend design to create a more polished and user experience.
 - Research and implement the best CMS and authentication solution.
-- Spend more time on the frontend design to create a more polished and user experience.